How to: use tags

 If you're already used to tagging information on the web, skip down to see how to add and then use them at Gwulo.com.
 If you're new to tags, what's the big deal?

-Think of trying to use a 3,000-page reference book that didn't have any index...
+Think of trying to use a 30,000-page reference book that didn't have any index...

 Then Tags provide the index.

 Let's say you've been looking at this photo of an old Hong Kong tram, and you'd like to see if there are any more.
 In a book you'd go to the index to see what other pages are listed under the word 'tram'.
-Here you can see the tag 'tram', underlined above the photo.
+Here you can see the tag 'tram', in blue below the photo.
 Click it, and you'll see a list of all the pages on the site that have the tag 'tram'.

 So another way to think of tags is that they act as links to join together related information, making it easier for other readers to find it.